Open http://www.library.arizona.edu in another browser window to work through this tutorial side by side.

 Click on the right arrow below to move forward in the tutorial

-Beneath the Browse section, click the Featured Groups link.
+Beneath the Browse section, click the Classifications link.

 What is the date of the oldest image in this collection?